az4mary/business_review/LAW/Abdulaziz_Bin_Ali&Partners/INSTRUCTIONS.md

 The highest-priority CTA is **Executive Briefing**.
 The highest-priority implementation product is **Growth Roadmap**.

 # Human Photo
-1. Check for dublications if no duplications continue to step 2.
+1. Check for duplications if no duplications continue to step 2.
 2. Extract all 36 portraits and save in a local folder.
-3. Use the names eg Jame B as the tile of each photo.
+3. Use their names eg Jame B as the tile of each photo.

 ### Publicly Available 36 Realistic Portraits